Training for volunteers going to long-term projects or camps in the Global South Sat 7.2. in Helsinki

 Voluntary workcamps in Finland

 Voluntary workcamp is a possibility to get to know Finland from a new perspective, meet new people and participate in the activities of a local community.
 You don’t always need to travel far to gain unforgettable experiences and learn something new.
-You can check the camp descriptions for workcamps organized in Finland from our webpages.
+You can check the camp descriptions for workcamps organized in Finland in 2024 from our website.

 There are three ways to participate in a workcamp in Finland as a national volunteer: apply for camp leader position, join with the reduced camp fee as a national volunteer or apply for our supported camp places.
 Read more about applying as a camp leader.
 Below you can read more about how to participate as a national volunteer with reduced camp fee or supported places to Finnish workcamps.
 For more information and questions you can contact out office ().
 All camps offer accommodation and food for the volunteers.